manoj071/PdfChatBot/README.md

 ## How It Works

-  # Upload PDF Documents:

-      **Users can upload one or more PDF documents using the file uploader in the Streamlit app**
+   **Upload PDF Documents**: Users can upload one or more PDF documents using the file uploader in the Streamlit app

-  # Process Documents:

-      **Once the PDFs are uploaded, clicking the "Process" button triggers the processing of the documents.
-The text from the PDFs is extracted and split into chunks**
+   **Process Documents**: Once the PDFs are uploaded, clicking the "Process" button triggers the processing of the documents.
+The text from the PDFs is extracted and split into chunks

-  # Create Vector Store:

-      **The extracted text chunks are converted into embeddings using the HuggingFaceEmbeddings model.
-These embeddings are then stored in a FAISS vector store for efficient retrieval**
+   **Create Vector Store**: The extracted text chunks are converted into embeddings using the HuggingFaceEmbeddings model.
+These embeddings are then stored in a FAISS vector store for efficient retrieval

-  # Generate Conversation Chain:

-     **A conversational retrieval chain is created using the ChatGroq model and the vector store.
-This chain enables the chatbot to respond to user questions based on the content of the PDFs**
+   **Generate Conversation Chain**: A conversational retrieval chain is created using the ChatGroq model and the vector store.
+This chain enables the chatbot to respond to user questions based on the content of the PDFs

-  # Ask Questions:

-     **Users can input questions related to the content of the uploaded PDFs.
-The chatbot will generate responses based on the document content and the conversation history**
+   **Ask Questions**: Users can input questions related to the content of the uploaded PDFs.
+The chatbot will generate responses based on the document content and the conversation history

-  # Display Responses:

-     **The conversation history is displayed in the chat interface, with user and assistant messages styled for clarity**
+   **Display Responses**: The conversation history is displayed in the chat interface, with user and assistant messages styled for clarity

 ## Running the Application